 GO FiberConnect optimises and automates all Fiber To The Home (FTTH) activities and facilitates the rollout of FTTH.
 GO FiberConnect is an FTTH rollout tool which has been developed for and together with network operators and contractors.
 The solution centralises all data that is exchanged from design, apps in the field, communication with residents, BI tools, OTDR devices and more.

-We would be happy to tell you more about this at the FTTH Conference in Vienna or at Fiberdays, which is being organised by BREKO from June 14th to 15th.
+We would be happy to tell you more about this at the Fiberdays in Wiesbaden, March 15 to 16th 2023.

 Sales director at GO FiberConnect